milosdanilov/notion-clone/libs/shared/client/README.md

-# sidebar
+# shared-client

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test sidebar` to execute the unit tests.
+Run `nx test shared-client` to execute the unit tests.